 Going Beyond Goals – How to Create a Job Performance Objective

 Most job descriptions just list generic duties and responsibilities that can look interchangeable for different jobs.
 Candidates are not attracted to such descriptions, and those documents don’t provide interviewers any meaningful criteria by which to evaluate candidates.
 The better approach is to create Performance Objectives for the job.
 The best candidates are attracted when they can clearly see the challenges before them, and your team has solid questions they can ask.
-So what is a performance objective, and how do you create them with sodapdf?
+So what is a performance objective, and how do you create them?

 Everyone knows the principle of SMART goals: